Jack and Jill (2011 film): Critical response

 Pacino's performance was positively received, and some critics noted it to be one of the film's best parts, although his presence was questioned.
 The London Evening Standard found the actor (playing himself) to be "slumming" it in providing Jill one of the film's few funny parts.
 Despite generally scathing reviews, the film did receive some positive reception.
 Mick LaSalle of the San Francisco Chronicle stated that while he found the character Jill annoying, "almost everything else in this comedy succeeds.
 The central situation...has comic energy... (the film has) successful bits and big moments of satisfying comedy."
 Tom Russo of The Boston Globe gave the film two-and-a-half stars out of a possible four, writing, "What's more genuinely wacky is what a kick this movie can sometimes be, completely in spite of its big, flat stunt."
 Armond White of CityArts praised the film's "comic introspection", writing that "Sandler's comedies are not 'dumb fun', maybe that's why they're not in critics' favor."

 Jack and Jill was in the top five of numerous critics' lists of the worst films of 2011, ranking number one on those of Peoples Alynda Wheat, the Miami Heralds Rene Rodriguez, Times Mary Pols, The A.V.
 Club staff, and the Sioux City Journals Bruce Miller.
 For Rolling Stone, Peter Travers ranked it the year's second-worst film and tied Sandler's performance with Anne Hathaway in One Day for his recognition of worst actor of the year.
 Since then, it has been called one of the worst films of all time by the Evening Standard and Rotten Tomatoes, as well as one of the worst Sandler films by Variety.

-In popular culture

-Five months before release and the film getting extremely poor reception, the film was mocked on South Park during the episode "You're Getting Old", in which Stan and his friends go to the movie theater to watch X-Men: First Class, a trailer depicts Adam Sandler's characters Jack and Jill as feces (the following episode, "Ass Burgers", first aired on October 5, showing the character Stan Marsh needing to intoxicate himself with alcohol to laugh at the film), and in Robot Chicken during Season 6 during the segment "Twist Endings", depicting Jill being Jack, and that the real Jill died when she was young; Jack is driven so insane by the revelation that he immediately smashes his mirror and ends his life by slitting his throat with one of the broken mirror pieces.
-A screening of the film was a reward given to the Upolu tribe in Survivor: South Pacific.